stealth/opmsg/README.md

 * RSA fallback if no DH keys left
 * fully compliant to existing SMTP/IMAP/POP etc. standards;
   no need to touch any mail daemon/client/agent code
-* singning messages is mandatory
+* signing messages is mandatory
 * easy creation and throw-away of ids
 * adds the possiblity to (re-)route messages different from mail address to defeat meta data collection